orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 }.addDisposableTo(cell.disposeBagCell)
 ```

-You can see the working example on this repo.
+You can see the working example in this repo.

 That example is small but dense: it features management of multiple events with proper separation of concerns, and even caching of responses.
 The functional style made the code look more declarative than imperative: we are not giving a sequence of instructions to execute, we are just telling what something is by defining relationships between streams.